w3f/polkadot-wiki/docs/maintain/maintain-guides-async-backing.md

 ## Timing by Block Number

-With asynchronous backing it will be possible for parachains to opt for a block time of six seconds rather than twelve seconds.
+With asynchronous backing it will be possible for parachains to opt for a block time of 6 seconds rather than 12 seconds.
 But modifying block duration isn’t so simple for a parachain which was measuring time in terms of its own block number.
 It could result in expected and actual time not matching up, stalling the parachain.